tuckerconnelly/carbon-ui/README.md

 If you run in to any snags, check out the [Known issues](https://carbon-ui.com/getting-started/known-issues) page in the docs for tips on improving performance, or file an issue here.

+**React Native 0.37 only**

+Currently carbon-ui only works with `react-native@0.37.0`.
+We're working on this and tracking it in: https://github.com/tuckerconnelly/carbon-ui/issues/3

 ### Disclaimer

 This is still a beta.
 Expect bugs 😛